blockstack-packages/community-deprecated/README.md

 Berlin Blockstack + IPFS Meetup       | Berlin - c-base               | June 2, 2016        | [meetup.com/Blockstack-Berlin](http://www.meetup.com/Blockstack-Berlin/events/231428283/)
 Decentralized and Encrypted           | Berlin                        | June 1, 2016        | [medium.com/@BlueYard](https://medium.com/@BlueYard/berlin-june-1st-the-mission-to-upgrade-the-internet-an-open-conversation-with-edward-snowden-d288fb2c1ec6#.kjti2hfbp)

-## Communications

-### Direction

-### Messaging

 ## People

 Blockstack is an open source project with an open community.
 This list includes some of the contributors who make it all happen.

-If you'd like to be added to the list, submit a pull request with your name added in (and please keep the list sorted by first name).
+To be added, submit a pull request with your name (keep the list sorted by first name).

 Name | Github | Twitter | Blockstack ID
 :--: | :----: | :-: | :-----: